 If your 3.6L comes up with a misfire in cylinder 2 over and over, you probably have the issue.
 The new cylinder heads are going to be available soon.
 For now, the very few people that have the issue will be taken care of as the parts come available.

 So far, my 2011 Grand Caravan R/T and my wife's 2011 Avenger Lux don't see to be exhibiting the issue in cylinder #2.
 Both engines were made on or after 5/2011.

 More Power, More Torque, Better MPGs - It's "Rocket Fuel For Your Car"

-Custom Designed & Custom Blended "ALWAYS beats shelf the brands"
+Custom Designed & Custom Blended "ALWAYS beats off the shelf brands"

 Better cooling, better protection without all "The Gunk"